-Building consents are issued under the Building Act 2004 and confirm that plans and specifications for proposed building work meet the requirements of the New Zealand Building Code.
+Building consents are issued under the Building Act 2004 and confirm that plans and specifications for proposed building work meet the requirements of the New Zealand Building Act 2004 and the New Zealand Building Code.

 When a building consent is needed

-If you do not obtain a building consent before starting work, it will cause problems later in the project and may also lead to anybody involved as property owners or tradespersons facing prosecution.
+If you do not obtain a building consent before starting work, it will cause problems later in the project and could lead to anybody involved as property owners or tradespersons facing prosecution.

 There are two types of exemptions:

-- work contained in Schedule 1 of the Building Act
+- work specifically contained in Schedule 1 of the Building Act

-- works that would normally require a building consent but after considering an application, we have agreed to an exemption.
+- works that would normally require a building consent but after considering an exemption application, we have agreed to exempt the work.

 To find out about our District Plan, follow the link below.